 The origin of their common name is related to a myth, which claims that centuries ago Spanish fishermen were frightened by a huge sea creature, resembling a giant cloak (‘manta’ in Spanish), that would wrap them up and drown them if they fell into the sea.

-The code of conduct is applicable to all tour operators and tourists who want to undertake responsible tourism activities, and protect manta rays.
+The code of conduct is applicable to all tour operators and tourists who respect responsible tourism activities and strive to protect manta rays.

 Friend of the Sea Sustainable Manta Ray Watching standard seeks to minimise unintentional disturbance through key principles of conduct.